xmartlabs/PagerTabStripView/README.md

 #### Segmented style

 This style uses a Segmented Picker to indicate which view is being displayed.
-You can indicate the selected color, its padding and if you want it setted in the toolbar.
+You can indicate the selected color, its padding and if you want it to be set in the toolbar.

 <div style="text-align:center">
     <img src="Example/Media/segmentedStyleExample.gif">